kumarrao1/Higgs/README.md

 1. Download the FIRSTDRAFT.zip folder and unzip it.
 Your workspace is ready and set up.
 2. Include your files in the relevant folders - Source, Reference, Guidelines, Templates.
 Retain existing files in Guidelines and Templates and add new files to them.
 Do not alter or delete any workspace system files (md, txt).
 Add your PRD, SFS, or source content file (PDF/PPT/Word) to this folder.
 Add any reference document to the Reference folder, this would typically be your User/Installation Guide, which you want the agent to refer to.
 If you have a specific template that you want to use, so that the agent can adopt that structure, include those docs in the Templates folder.
 Note, that good inputs gives great results, so try to include documents with sufficient content depth and context.
 3. Install VSCode and add extension Codex on your local machine by using prompts provided in the folder - readme.md  They are also listed here.

 Quick Install:

-For Windows (PowerShell): $installer="$env:TEMP\VSCodeSetup.exe"; Invoke-WebRequest -Uri "https://code.visualstudio.com/sha/download?build=stable&os=win32-x64-user" -OutFile $installer; Start-Process -FilePath $installer -ArgumentList "/VERYSILENT /SUPPRESSMSGBOXES /NORESTART /MERGETASKS=!runcode" -Wait; $code="$env:LOCALAPPDATA\Programs\Microsoft VS Code\bin\code.cmd"; & $code --install-extension openai.chatgpt
+For Windows (PowerShell): $installer="$env:TEMP\VSCodeSetup.exe"; Invoke-WebRequest -Uri "https://code.visualstudio.com/sha/download?build=stable&os=win32-x64-user" -OutFile $installer; Start-Process -FilePath $installer - ArgumentList "/VERYSILENT /SUPPRESSMSGBOXES /NORESTART /MERGETASKS=!runcode" -Wait; $code="$env:LOCALAPPDATA\Programs\Microsoft VS Code\bin\code.cmd"; & $code --install-extension openai.chatgpt

 For macOS (Homebrew): `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"; brew install --cask visual-studio-code; code --install-extension openai.chatgpt`